Sioux City Municipal Auditorium: History

 The Old Municipal Auditorium of 1909 was built on the southwest corner of Seventh and Douglas Streets, directly across Douglas from the site where construction would begin seven years later on the outstanding Woodbury County Courthouse.
 Designed by architect George W. Burkhead, this was the first of the buildings dedicated exclusively to the performance hall.
 Its most distinctive features are the pediment high over the main entrance, above the brick cornice, and prominent keystones over the entrances.
 It was undistinguished architecturally; soon after its construction, The Western Architect characterized it as "an ugly, barn-like structure dignified by the name of 'Auditorium'."
 It was the home of television station KCAU-TV (original call letters KVTV) from 1955 until early 2017.
+On January 28, 2025, it was announced by the City of Sioux City that the building posed a safety threat and would begin the demolition process as soon as possible.

 The Old Municipal Auditorium of 1909 was no longer meeting the needs of Sioux City by the 1930s, but the Sioux City Auditorium was a long time in coming.
 Originally designed by architect Knute E. Westerlind in 1938, it took nearly 12 years to complete.
 In the election of 1938, city voters approved a $590,000 bond referendum, but the city postponed action in an ultimately fruitless bid to secure federal assistance.
 Finally issuing the bonds in April 1941, the basement was dug and pilings driven before World War II shortages caused the project to grind to a halt in 1943.
 Work resumed in 1947, but only after the electorate approved an additional $975,000 bond referendum.
 Post-war inflation, cost over-runs, poor planning, and other problems resulted in the need for a third bond referendum, this time for over $1.4 million on April 26, 1949.
 Ultimately costing more than $2.7 million, the new facility was dedicated on September 9, 1950.

 For over 50 years, the auditorium routinely hosted graduations, concerts, and sporting events, including the Sioux City Symphony Orchestra and (since 1972) the Sioux City Musketeers ice hockey team.
 Until 1982 it served as the home arena for the Briar Cliff College Chargers.
 Among those appearing on its stage were Elvis Presley, Robert Plant, Richard M. Nixon, John F. Kennedy and Van Cliburn.